-Salaried employees become eligible to contribute to the Plan immediately upon employment.
-Participants may contribute between 1% and 25% of their gross annual compensation on a before-tax basis, after-tax basis, or combination of both, subject to the limits imposed by the Internal Revenue Code (\$18,000 on a before-tax basis for 2015).
-The Plan also allows for participants age 50 and older to contribute additional tax-deferred contributions.
-These catch-up contributions were subject to IRS limits of \$6,000 in 2015.
-The Plan also permits participants to make rollover contributions in accordance with the Internal Revenue Code.
+Hourly employees become eligible to contribute to the Plan immediately upon employment.
+Participants may contribute a percentage of their compensation each pay period on a before-tax basis, subject to the limits imposed by the Internal Revenue Code (\$18,000 for 2015).
+Certain employee groups are also allowed to contribute a percentage of their compensation on an after-tax basis.
+These contributions are also subject to the Internal Revenue Code limits.
+The maximum percentage of compensation that an employee may contribute varies by location.
+The Plan also allows for certain participants age 50 and older to contribute additional tax-deferred contributions.
+These catch-up contributions were subject to IRS limits of \$6,000 in 2015 The Plan also permits participants to make rollover contributions in accordance with the Internal Revenue Code.
+Participants have a fully vested interest in all contributions made by them and in the Plan's earnings/losses on those contributions at all times.